 Hubei has so far reported 68,134 confirmed COVID-19 cases in total, including 50,339 in Wuhan.

-In May this year, Wuhan conducted COVID-19 tests on almost all of its population following increasing concerns of a rebound of the pandemic, but the city reported fewer number of cases in the following months.
+In May this year, Wuhan conducted COVID-19 tests on almost all of its population following increasing concerns of a rebound of the pandemic.
+Still, the city reported fewer cases in the following months.

 This included 15 locally transmitted cases and 12 arriving from outside the mainland.
-Seven new cases were reported in Beijing, the commission said in its daily report.
+The commission said seven new cases were reported in Beijing in its daily report.

 By the end of Monday, the total number of confirmed COVID-19 cases on the Chinese mainland reached 87,003, including 348 patients who are still receiving treatment.

 A total of 82,021 patients have been discharged from the hospitals following their recovery and 4,634 have died as a result of the virus, according to the commission.
 China has been carrying out emergency use of its vaccines as the government evaluated data of clinical trials at home and abroad.

 According to the officials, over a million people working in health and other critical sectors have been given vaccines under an emergency provision.